kirillgenets/js-design-patterns/patterns/creational-patterns/abstract-factory/README.md

 - **Client**
   - uses only interfaces that are declared in AbstractFactory and AbstractFactory classes;

+## Relationship

+- Usually during the runtime only class instance of ConcreteFactory is being created.
+This concrete factory creates product objects.
+To create other types of objects client must use other concrete factory.
+- AbstractFactory trusts creation of product objects to its ConcreteFactory;

 ## Results

 The Abstract Factory pattern has its pros: